 The assumption that all insiders are trusted too has not been valid for a long time.
 Specific individuals or remote networks may be allowed access to all or parts of the protected infrastructure (extranets, telecommuting, etc.).
-Consequently, the exceeded a security perimeter can no longer hold unmodified; for example, it that telecommuters' systems comply with the corporate security policy.
+Consequently, the traditional notion of a security perimeter can no longer hold unmodified; for example, it is desirable that telecommuters' systems comply with the corporate security policy.

-Worse yet, it has become trivial for anyone to establish a new, unauthorized point to the network without the administrator's knowledge and consent.
-Various of tunnels, wireless, and dial-up access methods allow individuals to establish door access that bypasses all the security mechanisms provided by traditional walls.
-While firewalls are in general not intended to guard against misbehavior by orders, there is a tension between internal needs for more connectivity and the ficulty of satisfying such needs with a centralized firewall.
+Worse yet, it has become trivial for anyone to establish a new, unauthorized entry point to the network without the administrator's knowledge and consent.
+Various forms of tunnels, wireless, and dial-up access methods allow individuals to establish backdoor access that bypasses all the security mechanisms provided by traditional firewalls.
+While firewalls are in general not intended to guard against misbehavior by insiders, there is a tension between internal needs for more connectivity and the difficulty of satisfying such needs with a centralized firewall.

 - Large (and even not-so-large) networks today tend to have a large number of entry points (for performance, failover, and other reasons).
 Furthermore, many sites employ internal firewalls to provide some form of compartmentalization.
 This makes administration particularly difficult, both from a practical point of view and with regard to policy consistency, since no unified and comprehensive management mechanism exists. - End-to-end encryption can also be a threat to firewalls, as it prevents them from looking at the packet fields necessary to do filtering.
-Allowing end-toend encryption through a firewall implies considerable trust to the users on behalf of the administrators. - Finally, there is an increasing need for finer-grained (and even applicationspecific) access control which standard firewalls cannot readily accommodate without greatly increasing their complexity and processing requirements.
+Allowing end-to-end encryption through a firewall implies considerable trust to the users on behalf of the administrators. - Finally, there is an increasing need for finer-grained (and even application-specific) access control which standard firewalls cannot readily accommodate without greatly increasing their complexity and processing requirements.